 Signs of alcohol use disorder are:

-Last year, over 80,000 Canadian teenagers used prescription drugs to get high, even though it can be extremely dangerous.
-What are prescription pain relievers?
+Last year, over 80,000 Canadian teenagers used prescription drugs for the sole purpose to get high.
+Even though these may be medications prescribed by doctors, they are highly addictive and can be extremely dangerous when not take as prescribed.
 Prescription pain relievers include the opioid class of drugs, such as hydrocodone (i.e., Vicodin), oxycodone (i.e., OxyContin), morphine, fentanyl, and codeine.
+Opioids work by mimicking the body’s natural pain-relieving chemicals, attaching to receptors in the brain to block the perception of pain.

 Opioids can produce drowsiness, nausea, constipation, and slow breathing.
 Opioids also can induce euphoria by affecting the brain regions that mediate what we perceive as pleasure.

 Approximately 1 in 10 people who use marijuana will become addicted.
-When they start before
+When they start before age 18, the rate of addiction rises to 1 in 6.

 If you answer “Yes” to any of the questions, you need to seek professional help: